guillaumearm/handle-io/README.md

 ### How to test errors

-By default, all mocked **IOs** doesn't throw any error.
+By default, no mocked **IO** throws any error.

 It's possible to simulate throws with `testHandler` using the `simulateThrow` test utility.

-Writing tests for myHandler means handle two cases :
+Writing tests for myHandler means two cases need to be handled:

-- `ioError` did throw
+- when `ioError` throws:

 ```js
 testHandler(myHandler())